nlp-tlp/mudlark/README.rst

 There are currently two functions available:

-- ``normalise-csv`` takes an input CSV file and normalises it by running the CSV through a preprocessing pipeline.
+- ``normalise-csv`` takes a CSV file as input.
 The text column of the CSV is cleaned using our pipeline-based approach.
 - ``normalise-text`` does the same as the above, but on a single string.

 ^^^^^^^^^^^^^